behrangsa/tabular/README.md

 ## License

-This software is proprietary and confidential.
-Unauthorized copying, transferring, or reproduction of the contents of this software, via any medium, is strictly prohibited.
-All rights reserved.
+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0+).
+See the [LICENSE](LICENSE) file for details.